-Consultation: A type of evaluation and management service provided at the request of an attending provider, the department, self-insurer, or authorized department representative to either recommend care for a specific condition or problem, or to determine whether to accept a patient for further treatment.
+Consultation: A type of evaluation and management (E/M) service provided at the request of an attending provider, the department, self-insurer, or authorized department representative to either recommend care for a specific condition or problem, or to determine whether to accept a worker for further treatment.
 See WAC 296-20-045.

 L&I doesn't use the CPT® definitions for consultation services with respect to who can request a consultation service, when a consultation can be requested, and requirements for when to bill a consultation vs. established or new patient codes.
-In addition, while chiropractic consultations don't require prior authorization, they do require prior notification (by electronic communication, letter, or phone call) to the department or self-insurer per WAC 296-23-195.